Interested in how to get free audiobooks? I listen to ALL my audiobooks for FREE — and I have for years now! Read this post to learn how!

 - I always listen to the books on 1.25 speed — you can’t tell a difference.
 And it means that it speeds it up just a little bit.

 - Be sure to listen to a sample ahead of time.
 Some of the narrators are amazing and some are just annoying to me.
-I can’t spend 8 hours listening to a voice that is just annoying.
+I can’t spend 8 hours listening to a voice that annoys me.

 - I’ve found that certain genres are best for listening to.
 I especially love great biographies and fiction.
 I’ve found that non-fiction isn’t as enjoyable or beneficial to listen to.
-I prefer to read those since I’m more of a visual learner.
-Try different genres and figure out which you prefer.
+I prefer to read those since I’m more of a visual learner and want to make sure I catch every word and have the ability to underline/highlight.
+Try different genres and figure out which you prefer!

-When I Find Time to Listen to Audiobooks:
+How to Find Time to Listen to Audiobooks

 - While I’m getting ready in the morning — hair, makeup, cleaning up our room & bathroom.